jorodas/KustoQueries/Queries.md

 You could drill down once you find the one using most of the resources and expose data quickly

+#### top 3 drives with less than 90%

+let PercentSpace = 90; //enter the threshold for the disk space percentage (remove comments for barchart) Perf
+| where ObjectName == "LogicalDisk" and CounterName == "% Free Space" and InstanceName == "C:"
+| summarize FreeSpace = min(CounterValue) by Computer, InstanceName
+| top 3 by FreeSpace
+| where FreeSpace < PercentSpace
+| project Computer, FreeSpace
+| sort by FreeSpace asc
+//| render barchart kind = unstacked

 #### -	Perf data for all our the computers we have

 let endTime=now();